bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 === File: recipes/recipe_executor/components/steps/parallel/parallel_docs.md ===
-# ParallelStep Component Usage
+# Parallel Component Usage

+The **ParallelStep** component enables the concurrent execution of multiple sub-steps within a recipe.
+It is ideal for improving performance when independent tasks can be executed in parallel.

 ## Importing

-To use the ParallelStep in your project, import the step class and its configuration class from the recipe executor’s steps module:
+Import the ParallelStep and its configuration:

 ```python
 from recipe_executor.steps.parallel import ParallelStep, ParallelConfig